AUTHORS

 (1892–1927) remains one of the most widely read writers in Japan.
 A collection of his work can be found in Rashōmon and Seventeen Other Stories, selected and translated by Jay Rubin.
 “General Kim” appeared in vol. 3 of Monkey Business.

-PAUL AUSTER (b.
-1947), a leading American novelist, is also extremely popular in Japan.
+PAUL AUSTER (1947–2024), a leading American novelist, is also extremely popular in Japan.
 His numerous books include The New York Trilogy, The Book of Illusions, Oracle Night, and The Invention of Solitude (a memoir).
 He published “Invasions” and “The Hlumes” for the first time in vol. 3 of Monkey Business.

 B